pypeaday/tex-resume/README.md

 # This is a botched copy-pasta from AltaCV.
-My fork and resume are [here](https://github.com/nicpayne713/AltaCV/tree/me)
+My fork is [here](https://github.com/nicpayne713/AltaCV/tree/me) and [resume](https://github.com/nicpayne713/AltaCV/blob/me/nic.pdf)